- GRAMMY Live

-The 55th Annual GRAMMY Awards will be held Sunday, Feb.
-10 at Staples Center in Los Angeles, and will be broadcast live in high-definition TV and 5.1 surround sound on the CBS Television Network from 8–11:30 p.m.
+The 56th Annual GRAMMY Awards will be held Jan.
+26, 2014, at Staples Center in Los Angeles and once again will be broadcast live in high-definition TV and 5.1 surround sound on CBS from 8–11:30 p.m.
 (ET/PT).
 For updates and breaking news, visit The Recording Academy's social networks on Twitter and Facebook.

-(Paul Grein, a veteran music journalist based in Los Angeles, writes the weekly Chart Watch column for Yahoo.com.)
+(Paul Grein, a veteran music journalist, writes for Yahoo Music.)